-Unless someone knows Brian, it won’t make sense.
-Unless they know who he is, where he came from, it won’t make sense to them.
-What made sense was that he was a good guy, always has been.
+Unless somebody knows Steve, it won’t make sense.
+Unless they know him, where he came from, it won’t make sense to them.
+What made sense to Thelma was that he was a good guy, always has been.

 Then his father died in 1999.
 He came back to Cleveland for the funeral.
-After the funeral his brother Freddie begged him to stay.
+After the funeral his brother Bobby begged him to stay.

-“Please stay here stay with me,” said Freddie. ”You can stay at the house, you can work here.
+“Please stay here stay with me,” Bobby pleaded.
+“You can stay at the house, you can work here.
 It will be great.”

-So, Brian moved back to Ohio, to Cleveland, to Little Italy.
+So, Steve moved back to Ohio, to Cleveland, to Little Italy.
 There used to be a Big Italy, near downtown, near the Central Market, but in the 1960s the new freeways and urban renewal wiped it all out.
-Little Italy was on the east side, up from Euclid Ave. up Mayfield Rd. and all the way up to Cleveland Heights.
+Little Italy is on the east side, up from Euclid Ave. up Mayfield Rd. and all the way up to Cleveland Heights.

 Little Italy was a hundred years old by then.
 It was Italian stonemasons from the Abruzzi who settled it.
 They built the Holy Rosary Roman Catholic Church and sculpted the giant headstones and monuments at Lake View Cemetery at the top of Mayfield Rd.

-We met in 2001 when he was living with Freddie.
+Thelma and Steve met in 2001 when he was living with Bobby.
 He had become a full-blown addict in the meantime.
-When I met him, he was drinking up to a fifth of Yukon a day with beer chasers and snorting some coke so he could keep drinking.
-I was living in Lorain and was from Bay Village, on the west side, as far away from Little Italy as could be in more ways than one.
+When she met him, he was drinking up to a fifth of Yukon a day with beer chasers and snorting some coke so he could keep drinking.
+Telly was living in Lorain and was a gal from Bay Village, on the west side, as far away from Little Italy as could be in more ways than one.

-We met at a party.
-It didn’t seem like we had much in common except that his father had just died, and my father had just died, too.
+They met at a party at a bar.
+It didn’t seem like they had much in common except that his father had just died, and her father had just died, too.

-My childhood was sad while Brian’s was more exciting than most.
+Telly’s childhood was sad while Steve’s was more exciting than most.
 There was alcohol and drugs, there was money, there was the Mafia.
 They were all in on it.
 The Little Italy house they lived in they got from Danny Greene as a gift.
-Brian’s father was a mob lawyer.
+Steve’s father was a mob lawyer.
 He wasn’t a crook, although he sprang crooks.

 Danny Greene wore a medal of St. Jude around his neck and took care of other people, including eight hit men who tried to get him.
 But, one day when he was leaving his dentist’s office, getting into his car, the car next to him exploded and he was blown to bits.
-Even though Danny Greene and Mr. Jurek, Brian’s father, were tight, Mr. Jurek defended the guy who blew up Danny Greene.
+Even though Danny Greene and Steve’s father were tight, he defended the hit man who blew up Danny Greene.

-Brian’s uncles used to hide drugs and stuff in the kid’s rooms, in Brian’s room, so if the police searched, they thought they wouldn’t search those rooms.
+Steve’s uncles used to hide drugs and stuff in the kid’s rooms, in his room, so if the police searched, they believed the cops wouldn’t search those rooms.
 They hid everything under the carpets.
-After Brian and I got married we finally stopped having Easter with them because I thought it was sacrilegious.
+After Steve and Telly got married, they finally stopped having Easter with the uncles because she thought it was sacrilegious.

-His uncle Angelo was one of the heads of the Youngstown Mafia.
-We would go to their house for Easter.
+Steve’s uncle Angelo was one of the heads of the Youngstown Mafia.
+They would go to their house for Easter.
 They would be sitting at the table, the godfathers, baptizing their babies, shoveling food into their mouths, and talking on their phones.

-Brian and I saw each other for ten months before we got married in 2002.
-At first we lived in my brother’s mother-in-law’s old house on Berea Rd.
-We were getting ready to get married.
-Then Brad’s mother-in-law accused us of running up the water bill.
+Steve and Telly saw each other for ten months before they decided to get married in 2002.
+At first, they lived in Thelma’s brother’s mother-in-law’s old house on Berea Rd.
+They were getting ready to get married.
+Then Brad’s mother-in-law accused Telly of running up the water bill.

 “You’re doing hair at home,” she said.

-She had a Section 8 family with special needs kids living upstairs in the double house.
-We lived downstairs.
-One night at two in the morning I saw water dripping from our ceiling.
-I went upstairs.
+The mother-in-law had a Section 8 family with special needs kids living upstairs in the double house.
+Steve and Telly lived downstairs.
+One night at two in the morning she heard water dripping from their ceiling.
+She went upstairs.

 When the kids came to the door they were in their underpants, swinging pots and pans full of water, and firing off water guns.
-What is happening here, I thought.
+What is happening here, she wondered.
+“Stop that!”

 Not only did the family upstairs do all their laundry every day, but the people who were supposed to watch the kids did their own laundry in the basement, too.
 The washing machine was always going, night and day.

-We packed up and left, even though we didn’t have anywhere to go.
-We got married and moved back to Freddie’s house in Little Italy.
-We weren’t there long before I started looking for our own home.
-I couldn’t stand living with Freddie.
+They packed up and left, even though they didn’t have anywhere to go.
+They got married and moved back to Bobby’s house in Little Italy.
+They weren’t there long before Telly started looking for her own home.
+She couldn’t stand living with Bobby.